Robinpig/Note/docs/CS/DB/Redis/memory.md

 The **volatile-lru** and **volatile-random** policies are mainly useful when you want to use a single instance for both caching and to have a set of persistent keys.
 However it is usually a better idea to run two Redis instances to solve such a problem.

 It is also worth noting that setting an `expire` value to a key costs memory, so using a policy like **allkeys-lru** is more memory efficient since there is no need for an `expire` configuration for the key to be evicted under memory pressure.

-To improve the quality of the LRU approximation we take a set of keys that are good candidate for eviction across performEvictions() calls.

-Entries inside the eviction pool are taken ordered by idle time, putting greater idle times to the right (ascending order).

-When an LFU policy is used instead, a reverse frequency indication is used instead of the idle time, so that we still evict by larger value (larger inverse frequency means to evict keys with the least frequent accesses).

-Empty entries have the key pointer set to NULL.

 ```c
 #define EVPOOL_SIZE 16